 Those people who just keep on eating all the time, there is no wonder that problems like acidity, indigestion, constipation, frequent bowel movement etc. are a part of their day to day life, which is actually alarming as far as health is concerned.
 But this thing is largely neglected in the modern societies because of unhealthy lifestyles.

 So here are 6 practical ways you can overcome the problem of Compulsive eating:

-4) Feel the sensations in your body: If you are sensitive enough you immediately start getting signals from the sensations which happens in the body while or after having your food.
-Let’s say because of your life styles this simple sensitivity has gone, then here is the way you can know whether the food you have consumed is good for you or not.
-After eating if you feel fresh, light and rejuvenated, that means your food is awesome, however if you feel lazy, heavy, sleepy etc, for sure the food is not the suitable one and you might get in to the trap of compulsive eating by consuming such kind of food.
+4) Feel the sensations in your body: If you are sensitive enough you immediately start getting signals from the sensations which happen in the body while or after having your food.
+Let’s say because of your lifestyles this simple sensitivity has gone, then here is the way you can know whether the food you have consumed is good for you or not.
+After eating if you feel fresh, light and rejuvenated, that means your food is awesome, however, if you feel lazy, heavy, sleepy etc, for sure the food is not the suitable one and you might get into the trap of compulsive eating by consuming such kind of food.